MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/manage/health-and-monitoring/call-list-report-0.md

 ## <a name="filters"></a>Filtros

-Ninguno.
+Ninguna.
 No puede filtrar el informe de lista de llamadas.

 ## <a name="metrics"></a>Métricas